smartpage/rc-travel-website-plus/pipeline.md

 3) Why does it look like a global fallback and how can we disable it?
 - Answer: The resolver adds global `headings/body` when it can’t map a specific token.
 For card contexts we can suppress that by checking `activeElement.cardType` and skipping global pushes if a card is selected but no precise typography hint matched.
 This prevents misleading global controls.

+4) Why are contact card typography controls “disconnected” in the inspector?
+- Answer: We completed steps 1–2 of the pipeline (DOM hints via `data-typography` and resolver mapping), but skipped step 3: binding the component’s render styles to the typography tokens.
+The resolver is not at fault; the component doesn’t read `design.tokens.typography.contactCardTitle` / `contactCardBody`, so inspector changes don’t reflect.

+5) How to fix the contact card binding quickly?
+- Answer: In `ContactSection.tsx`, for the `CardTitle` and its body `p`, read from `design.tokens.typography.contactCardTitle.*` and `design.tokens.typography.contactCardBody.*` (fontFamily, fontSize, lineHeight, fontWeight, color).
+Do this via inline styles or CSS variables consumed by classNames.
+Ensure those keys exist in `public/dbV2.json`.

+6) Why are some components immediately responsive while others are not?
+- Answer: Responsive components (e.g., `TestimonialCard.tsx`) read their styles directly from `design.tokens.typography.*` in their JSX styles, so when tokens change the UI updates instantly.
+Non-responsive ones rely only on `design.components.*` class strings and never consult the typography tokens; they therefore ignore inspector updates unless those classes happen to reference CSS variables wired to the same tokens.

 > State sources
 > - Source of truth: current saved dbV2 (as loaded in `DesignContext`)
 > - Working copy: local in-memory design edits via `updateDesignLocal`